cap-js-community/mtx-tool/docs/user-authentication/index.md

 mtx uaac --json --decode | jq .body.scope
 ```

 Note that errors are still written in plain text.
-Since errors are written to STDERR, not STDOUT, this will not disrupt
+Since errors are written to `STDERR`, not `STDOUT`, this will not disrupt
 any pipes that might be used to process the output.

 ## Example for Saas Service